 A chapter in the search and exploration of the origins and essence of movement.
 Composed for 10 dancers, the piece examines formations, time and space and set to an original score by Maxim Waratt.
 Since its creation MAX has been presented throughout the world.
-This season the piece will be presented by the Ensemble dancers, who - with no doubt in mind - will give it a fresh and fascinating interpretation.
+This season the piece will be presented by the Ensemble dancers, who will give it a fresh and fascinating interpretation.

 Kamuyot by Ohad Naharin

 Ohad Naharin's 'Kamuyot' is immediate and toys interactively with the conventional relationship between audience and performers.
 It is intense, funny, poignant, inventive and powerful; unhindered by the barrier of words, it inspires dialogue and expression in the first universal language - movement and dance.

 Mamootot by Ohad Naharin